wyattjsmith1/gdrust/CONTRIBUTING.md

 intuitive given the function name, and all unsafe code should be documented and safe in standard use cases.
 Simply stating that a function calls `assume_safe()` is a good enough hint for the user.
+3. **Is the name clear enough?** In general, you can replace `get_` with `require_`.
+If your function does more than that, make sure the name outlines the potential issues.
+For example, `require_node()` implies there will be an issue if the node is not there.